-Soviet, Cuban and ChiCom Reaction: Propaganda reaction hailing disappearance of "imperialist puppet, Duvalier" and calling for popular front political action or similar propaganda themes.
-Haitians trained in Cuba may (at Castro's bidding) attempt to infiltrate Haiti, as well as militant Haitians from the Dominican Republic, but in the beginning these likely to be limited to individuals testing the political waters before deciding on a decision plunge.
+Soviet, Cuban and ChiCom Reaction: Propaganda reaction hailing disappearance of "imperialist puppet, Duvalier regime" and calling for popular front political action or similar propaganda themes.
+Haitians trained in Cuba may (at Castro's bidding) attempt to infiltrate Haiti, as might Haitians from the Dominican Republic, but in the beginning these attempts are likely to involve only a few individuals testing the political waters before deciding on a decisive plunge.